ctools/ctools/doc/source/user_manual/getting_started/quickstart.rst

   End time (CTA MET in seconds) (0) [0.0]
   Lower energy limit (TeV) (0) [0.1]
   Upper energy limit (TeV) (0) [100.0]
   Output event list or observation definition file [selected_events.fits]

-ctselect takes the input event list ``events.fits``, performs an event selection, and writes the selected event into the file ``selected_events.fits``.
+:ref:`ctselect` takes the input event list ``events.fits``, performs an event selection, and writes the selected event into the file ``selected_events.fits``.
 The parameters it will query for are the centre of the ROI, the radius of the ROI, the start and stop time (in seconds), and the energy lower and upper limits (in TeV).
 The event selection information